sjsu-achilis/analytics-engine/README.md

-# analytics-engine
+# core
-This repository contains code and documentation for the analytics engine.
+This repository contains code and documentation for the analytics engine, and all the web services.